Falco927/MS2-ftmp-/README.md

 while developing important cognitive skills.
 A Very simple game to play with 12 cards in which the users have to turn over a pair of matching cards.
 If a player suceeds in matching a pair, they have another turn and continue until they fail to match two cards , basically the objetive of the game is to find the most matches.

-For my main Project goal/ User goal...

-This is not a new concept but it helped me to understand how to create something interesting and funny for any ages and apply some of the learned techonologies.
+This is not a new concept but it helped me to understand how to create something interesting and funny for any age and apply some of the learned technologies.
-In this Project I tried to implement most of the learned concepts and I used to
+In this Project, I tried to implement most of the learned concepts and I used them to
 develop this game concept.